oacore/content/docs/connector.md

 The **CORE Publisher Connector** is a software providing seamless access to Gold and Hybrid Gold Open Access articles aggregated from non-standard systems of major publishers.
-CORE now harvests from several publishers using the Publisher connector engine, which offers a unique way of accessing scientific content from scholarly publishers.
+CORE now indexes from several publishers using the Publisher connector engine, which offers a unique way of accessing scientific content from scholarly publishers.
 Data is exposed via the ResourceSync protocol.